 To determine eligibility for medical retirement there is information available in several collective agreements.
 Please click here for the centralised information on the application process provided by the Ministry of Education.

 We also recommend when dealing with a potential medical retirement situation to seek early advice from NZSTA Employment Adviser to assist with managing the process.
-To arrange this please contact our helpdesk on 0800 782 435 (option 2) or email firstname.lastname@example.org.
+To arrange this please contact our Advisory and Support Centre on 0800 782 435 (option 2) or email firstname.lastname@example.org.

 Dismissal | Panatanga